OpsOrch/opsorch-mock-adapters/README.md

 # OpsOrch Mock Adapters

-In-process adapters that provide realistic, self-contained demo data for OpsOrch capabilities: incidents, logs, metrics, tickets, messaging, services, and secrets.
+In-process adapters that provide realistic, self-contained demo data for OpsOrch capabilities: incidents, alerts, logs, metrics, tickets, messaging, services, and secrets.

 The providers register themselves under the name `mock` for their respective capability registries.
 They keep data in-memory and expose helpful defaults so the API is interactive without touching real systems.